-The concept of employee value match with job means jobs matching with employees in term of skill, knowledge, qualifications, ability and others characteristics of employees which match and suitable for the job (Lofquist and Dawis, 1969; Edward, 1999).
-According to Amar (2004), the sociological driver, value system centred on the self and family, in the past work was seen as a live hood, but now employees see it as a place of belonging.
+1. Employee Personal Value Match with Job: The concept of employee value match with job means jobs matching with employees in terms of skill, knowledge, qualifications, ability and other characteristics of employees which match and suitable for the job (Lofquist and Dawis, 1969; Edward, 1999).
+According to Amar (2004), the sociological driver, previous work showed that value system centred on the self and family, but now employees see it as a place of belonging.
 The psychological driver, in the past the focus was more on money, but now the prime positive reinforce is self.
-The generational driver, a new generation is entering more and more at the workplace, it consist of 70 million people and are referred to as generation Y. the knowledge work driver, science and technology have been two important variables and are expected to continue in the future.
-To gain competitive advantage organizations have to innovate and mangers have to search for employees with useful knowledge who are motivated to use it for the benefit of the organization.
-The cultural driver, have been brought up due globalization in the world.
+The generational driver, a new generation is entering more and more at the workplace, it consists of 70 million people and is referred to as generation Y. The knowledge work driver, science and technology have been two important variables and are expected to continue in the future.
+To gain competitive advantage, organizations have to innovate and mangers have to search for employees with useful knowledge who are motivated to use it for the benefit of the organization.
+The cultural driver, have been brought up due to globalization in the world.
 The cultural differences have a special emphasis in order to understand how to retain the talented workers.

-Person value match with job is considered in the perspective of employee selection and based on the beliefs of employee value congruent with organization, or person and organization goals (Reilly et al., 1991; Kristof, 1996; Netemeyer et al., 1997).
-According to Brown (1969), Kidron, (1978), Steers, (1997), organizational fit concept identifies confluent goals and recognized the employee and organization value as an important aspect of affective commitment.
-Research explained that organization fit as employee cooperation and willingness toward organization and proposed that requisite disposition to work together (Barnard, 1938).
+Personal value match with job is considered in the perspective of employee selection and based on the beliefs of employee value congruent with organization, or person and organization goals (Reilly et al., 1991; Kristof, 1996; Netemeyer et al., 1997).
+According to Brown (1969); Kidron, (1978); Steers, (1997); organizational fit concept identifies confluent goals and recognized the employee and organization value as an important aspect of affective commitment.
+Research explained organizational fit as employee cooperation and willingness toward organization and proposed that requisite disposition to work together (Barnard, 1938).
 According to Cable and Judge (1997), employee selection process should also consider improving congruent between employee values and corporate culture.